kanozec/refactoring_remote_api_call/README.md

 # Purpose
 1. Read youtube videos list from videos.json.
-2. Retrive the video detail through youtube data API by ID.
+2. Retrive the video details through youtube data API by ID.
 The youtube resopnse would be
 ```json
 {